khong1127/project-bird-ai/README.md

 }
 ```

 In an attempt to make the content more engaging (call to action, asking a question), AI still adds an emotional switch towards happy/curious to the caption, which may not be the user's intent.
+Hence, no improvements here.

 ## Validators

 A few things worth checking is if AI adheres to the conditions set in the prompt properly.
 These include:

+1) the given suggestions are unique
-1) the number of alternative captions provided
+2) the number of alternative captions provided is 3
-2) not contriving any information not in the original caption
+3) not contriving any information not in the original caption
-3) providing suggestions that are indeed at most 2 sentences long (to meet the conciseness point)
+4) providing suggestions that are indeed at most 2 sentences long (to meet the conciseness point)

-The validation of all of these is handled by the validateSuggestions helper function that parseAndApplySuggestions will call on. #2 above is split into two parts: numbers and proper nouns.
+The validation of these are handled by lines 97-101 (in parseAndApplySuggestions) and the validateSuggestions helper function that parseAndApplySuggestions will call on. #2 above is split into two parts: numbers and proper nouns.

-(Interestingly, AI fails quite often on #3!)
+(Interestingly, AI fails quite often on #4!)